MSK-Scripts/msk_core/Readme.md

 # msk_core
-Core functions for MSK Scripts
+Core functions for MSK Scripts [STANDALONE]

 More function will be coming soon...